mark-williams/bubble/README.md

 ### Recompose
-I've created a separate branch to investigate using _recompose_ to turn _SortContainer_ into a stateless component.
-This necessitated managing its state externally and as the sort is triggered by a series of timed events I decided to use _with _withReducer_ from the _recompose_ library.
+I've created a separate branch to investigate using [_recompose_](https://github.com/acdlite/recompose) to turn _SortContainer_ into a stateless component.
+This necessitated managing its state externally and as the sort is triggered by a series of timed events I decided to use _withReducer_ from the _recompose_ library.

 The main changes are: